Serving New Jersey – Pennsylvania – Nationwide*

 - Loss of companionship

-Learn more about failure to diagnosis skin cancer on our frequently asked questions about skin cancer page.
+Learn more about frequently asked questions related skin cancer misdiagnosis.

 Collectively, New Jersey medical malpractice lawyers Michael L. Weiss, Esq. and Robert E. Paarz, Esq. have presented over 10 medical malpractice cases relating to the failure to diagnose skin cancer to juries and have helped many families achieve substantial financial recoveries.
 They are committed to using their knowledge and experience to help any individual or family who has suffered a severe, permanent injury or death due to medical malpractice to obtain fair compensation.